Yunkeq/FoodOrderingSystem/README.md

 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

 Welcome to **FoodOrderingSystem**!
-A modern backend for real-world online food ordering — manage restaurants, menu, cart, and orders with a robust and scalable architecture. 🚀
+A modern backend for real-world online food ordering — manage restaurants, menu, cart, and orders with a robust and scalable architecture.

 ---

 ## ✨ Tech Stack & Features

 - **C# / .NET 9** API backend, built for scalability
-- **🍴 PostgreSQL** for primary data storage
+- **PostgreSQL** for primary data storage
-- **⚡ Redis** for caching (used for restaurant listing, cart, and more)
+- **Redis** for caching (used for restaurant listing, cart, and more)
-- **🔑 JWT** authentication (access and refresh tokens via secure cookies)
+- **JWT** authentication (access and refresh tokens via secure cookies)
 - **Dapper** for high-performance, SQL-centric data access in addition to Entity Framework
 - **Serilog + Seq** for centralized structured logging
 - **Swagger** for easy, interactive API docs